 In the spring of 1973, Dr. Ralph Vigil, a professor of history from the University of Texas-El Paso, began to serve as the first director.
 Three areas of emphasis were established: American Indian Studies, Black Studies, and Chicano Studies.

-The 1976-1978 Arts and Sciences Bulletin listed minors in these three fields and in Ethnic Studies.
+The 1976-1978 Arts and Sciences Catalog listed minors in these three fields and in Ethnic Studies.

 Over the years, the Institute for Ethnic Studies and its constituent programs evolved.
 Faculty with expertise in relevant disciplines were hired.
 A number of reorganizations occurred.